epfl-ada/ada-2021-project-applieddatatourists/README.md

 ## Abstract

-In the following project, we would like to establish a graph of relationships between speakers and referred persons in their speeches.
-Our motivation is to highlight these relationships and to find out if they can be clustered according to certain conditions.
+In the following project, we want to establish a graph of relationships between speakers and people mentioned in the quotations.
+Our motivation is to find out if those relationships can be clustered according to certain conditions.
 Predominantly, we will analyse the role of occupations among citations from various nationalities, dates and genders.
-As first step, we subtract the referred person’s name from each citation using spaCy’s library, then make a preliminary analysis on the subtracted names and their occupation distribution.
-Subsequently, we select additional variables, through which we define our conditions for clustering analysis.
-We present the found relationships between speakers and referred persons on a graph, both represented as nodes and their connections by edges.
+At first, we extract the referred names from each quotation using the SpaCy model.
+We then make a preliminary analysis on the extracted names and their occupation distribution.
+Subsequently, we select additional variables to use for a meaningful clustering.
+We present the found relationships between speakers and referred persons on a graph, whose nodes the clusters and edges represent the “has mentioned” relationship.

 ## Research Questions

-- Do certain speakers (e.q: politicians) tend to address other professions (e.q: actors) in their speech?
-Can this proportion be linked to geographical features, i.e., are people with certain professions more likely to talk to people with the same or other professions in other countries?
+- Do certain speakers (e.g: politicians) tend to address other professions (e.g: actors) in their speech ?
+Can this proportion be linked to geographical features, i.e., are people with certain professions more likely to talk to people with the same or other professions in other countries ?
-- How are women represented in these professions, i.e. when a woman is referenced, which profession does she belong to?
-Are men and women more likely to talk to each other within or across borders (there may be a better chance of talking to a female politician in the US than in Afghanistan)?
+- How are women represented in these professions ?
+In which occupations are women most likely to be referred to ?
+Are men and women more likely to talk to each other within or across borders ?
-- How do these relationships evolve over time i.e., can we find the same connection in 2015 and in 2020 as well?
+- How do these relationships evolve over time - do we find the same connections in 2015 as in 2020 ?

 ## Proposed additional datasets